 Sometimes asking for help is as simple as swinging by the registrar's office and getting some advice on which classes you choose.
 There are also times when you need help on a deeper level with issues you're wrestling through--and this is ok too!
 Find the counselors on campus and get the guidance you need when you're struggling.
 It's always better to ask for help than it is to stick it out alone.

 - Give yourself some grace.

 While you're transitioning, give yourself a break when things don't go as well as you had hoped.
-When you don't get the grad you were hoping for or you make the varsity team, don't be too hard on yourself.
+When you don't get the grade you were hoping for or you don't make the varsity team, don't be too hard on yourself.
 You're still learning!